OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 			 * (CAD/BIM) files can be found [here](https://github.com/OpeningDesign/Open_Source_Metal_Building).
 ### Approach C
  * **Approach &#40;C): The Traditional Approach** where all documentation, and clients involved, remains confidential and private.
 Per industry norm, the architect and the architect’s consultants are deemed the authors and owners of their respective [Instruments of Service](https://corporate.findlaw.com/intellectual-property/llp-owner-vs-architect-who-owns-the-design.html), and they retain all common law and statutory rights, including copyright.
 	 * A vast majority of our clients choose Approach A or B, but we provide this approach for those clients who might not, for competitive reasons, share their plans publicly.
-For example, a data center client, might opt for this more confidential/private approach, as the design of their data center is a key asset to their business model.
+For example, a data center client might opt for this more confidential/private approach, as the design of their data center is a key asset to their business model.

 > - Please note, no matter which approach (A, B, or C) is used above...
 > 	-  Any documentation from parties outside this contract, and/or shared with OpeningDesign prior and during the execution of this contract, **WILL NOT** be shared publicly.